iifl-logo

 Effective internal control systems are of paramount importance for Peninsula Land where every project demands a unique set of employees and partners.
 The Company, through a set of well-established internal control systems, promotes adherence to prescribed processes and procedures, ethical conduct, transparent and reliable reporting, and periodic monitoring by designated personnel.
 Peninsula Lands internal control system ensures timely recording of all transactions, maintenance of financial records, optimal utilisation of resources and preservation of assets.
 The Company has engaged a professional audit firm to carry out internal audits from time to time.
 The firm reviews the Companys adherence to Standard Operating Procedures (SOPs) across functions and reports gaps, if any, to the Audit Committee.
 In addition, it suggests benchmark policies followed in the sector to upgrade the methods/practices followed by the Company.
 At the beginning of each year, the Audit Committee, in consultation with independent internal auditors and the management, finalises the annual audit plan.
 The Committee also periodically reviews different risks and shares its finding with the management, and takes appropriate action post discussions.

-In FY 2023-24 Peninsula relentlessly continued with its focus on initiatives to perform better on project execution and delivery, efficient working capital management, financial prudence and discipline, robust sales and collections.
+In FY 2024-25 Peninsula had to deal with handled challenges on operational fronts which were largely extraneous, and which impacted the financial and operational performance.
+The company relentlessly continued with its focus on initiatives to perform better on project execution and delivery, efficient working capital management, financial prudence and discipline, robust sales and collections.
 It made significant progress on new business development and growth initiatives as well as funding for growth.
-These measures paved way for a great performance in both operational and financial terms and the company posted profits and a healthy balance sheet.
 Going forward, we expect to continue to show improvements in performance and undertake new projects and business.
-With avenues for funding opening up through private equity involvement and institutional funding, we expect the growth to accelerate over the coming 2-3 years.
-We anticipate our business development activity to gather further pace and hope to add further phases to our existing projects and/or new projects to our portfolio from FY 2024-25 onwards.
-Given our existing pipeline, strong brand and an impressive performance over last 3 years, the outlook for 2024-25 remains very positive though cautious and Peninsula believes that it remains well-positioned to benefit from emerging opportunities in the Indian real estate sector.
+With avenues for growth through the Real Estate Platform set up in joint venture with strategic partners, through private equity/debt involvement and institutional funding, we expect the growth to accelerate over the coming 2-3 years.
+We anticipate our business development activity to gather further pace and hope to add new projects to our portfolio.
+Given our existing pipeline, strong brand and an impressive performance over last 3 years, the outlook for FY 2025-26 remains positive though cautious and Peninsula believes that it remains well-positioned to benefit from emerging opportunities in the Indian real estate sector.

 (Gold/NCD/NBFC/Insurance/NPS)